lxtGH/lxtGH/README.md

 ![]( https://steins-gate-visitor-count.greenhandatsjtu.repl.co/{lxtGH})

-I am Xiangtai, and I obtained my PhD degree from Peking University.
+My name is Xiangtai.
+I obtained my Ph.D. from Peking University.
+I work as a Research Scientist at Skywork AI in Singapore.

 I was a research fellow at MMlab@NTU, supervised by [Prof. Chen Change Loy](https://www.mmlab-ntu.com/person/ccloy/).

-You can find my published works on my [homepage](https://lxtgh.github.io/), and I am open to discussing potential remote collaborations on research.
+My published works are on my [homepage](https://lxtgh.github.io/), and I am open to discussing potential remote collaborations on research.
 Feel free to contact me via email at xiangtai94@gmail.com.

+I love coding and building universal/larger/efficient models (pure vision and multi-modal large language models).

 Moreover, most of my works, including the ones I have profoundly contributed to, are open-sourced on GitHub.